 Data Analysis: The THIN database will be searched for patients who have been exposed to cTIV.
-Electronic clinical records for these patients will be searched from three months before to 6 months after the vaccination date to identify possible cases of the study outcomes.
-Records for these patients will be reviewed and judged as a case or not against by an Adjudication Committee using pre-defined case definitions.
+Electronic clinical records for these patients will be searched from three months before to 6 months after the vaccination date to identify possible study outcomes.
+Records for these patients will be reviewed and judged as an outcome or not, by an Adjudication Committee using pre-defined case definitions.
 This is a hypothesis generating study; the descriptive analyses are not driven by a statistical hypothesis.
 The study analysis will be performed in two stages:

 In stage 1 study outcomes will be identified from three months before vaccination until six months afterwards.
 Temporal plots will be prepared which show the distribution of each study outcome in relation to the vaccination date in time-windows.
-Outcome specific time-windows will be defined.
+Outcome specific risk-windows will be defined.
 These will be based on the biologically plausible time frame when an outcome caused by the vaccine might be expected to occur (the risk-window).
-If an outcome occurs in the risk window, the ratio of observed to expected cases will be calculated to investigate whether the temporal plots have generated a signal of an association between cTIV exposure and a study outcome.
+If an outcome occurs in the risk-window, the ratio of observed to expected cases will be calculated to investigate whether the temporal plots have generated a signal of an association between cTIV exposure and a study outcome.
 The observed rates will be those in the risk window and the expected will be from outside this period.
+For IBD and MS incident outcomes and exacerbations / relapses will be analyzed separately.